AviatrixSystems/Docs/HowTos/CloudN_workflow.rst

 CloudN States
 ==============

-The State Reason column in the Registered Devices table on the CLOUDN > List tab shows the state of the CloudN device and the reason for that state.
+The Registered Devices table on the CLOUDN > List tab shows the state of the CloudN device and the reason for that state.

-- Waiting <may not be relevant>: The CloudN gateway is in the process of being registered.
-You cannot reset the configuration unless the CloudN gateway is registered.
 - Registered:

    - The CloudN gateway is registered to the Controller and ready for attachment to a transit gateway.
 You can deregister the CloudN gateway if desired.